 Core Management Group

-Management of the Supergen Bioenergy research Hub is undertaken by the Core Management Group (CMG) comprising representatives from each of the core academic institutions, along with the Chair of the Advisory Board, the Chairs of the SHARE Network and representatives from funding councils.
+Management of the Supergen Bioenergy Hub is undertaken by the Core Management Group (CMG) comprising representatives from each of the core academic institutions, along with the Chair of the Advisory Board, the Chairs of the SHARE Network and representatives from funding councils.
 The CMG meets physically twice a year and holds bimonthly teleconferences.

 Patricia Thornley, Aston University